bahrus/obj-ml/README.md

 }
 ```

 The advantage of nesting like this, as opposed to using the flat attribute/JSON parse, is changes to the object can be more thoroughly described in the event that is passed.
-The disadvantage is probably more memory is used.
+The disadvantage may be that more memory is used (and more heavy handed mutation observing).